cmugpi/cmugpi.github.io/staff/index.md

 # Staff
 {:.ui.dividing.header.no_toc}

-Please send general emails to scs-gpi2019 at lists.andrew.cmu.edu.
-Only send email to a specific TA if you have a question that wouldn't be appropriate to send to the whole course staff.
+For general questions/comments, please post on the course Piazza.
+Only send an email to a specific TA if you have a question that wouldn't be appropriate to send to the whole course staff.